Professor of Law

 300 S. State Street, Chicago, Illinois 60604

 Darby Dickerson became Dean and Professor of Law at The John Marshall Law School in December 2016.
 In August 2019, she became the inaugural dean of UIC John Marshall Law School following the University of Illinois at Chicago's acquisition of The John Marshall Law School.
-She is the President of the Association of American Law Schools during 2020 and is currently the organization's Immediate Past President.
+She served as President of the Association of American Law Schools during 2020 and is currently the organization's Immediate Past President.
 In 2016, she was named one of the “most influential people in legal education” by National Jurist.

 From July 2011 until December 2016, she served as Dean and the W. Frank Newton Professor of Law at Texas Tech University School of Law.
 Before that, she served as Interim Dean and Dean at Stetson University College of Law in Florida from 2003–2011.
 She started her full-time academic career at Stetson, joining the faculty in 1995.
 At Stetson, she also served in a wide variety of other administrative roles, including Vice Dean, Associate Dean, Director of Legal Research & Writing, Moot Court Board Director, and Law Review Advisor.

 A nationally known leader in legal education, Dickerson is active in the Association of American Law Schools.
 In addition to serving as President, she is a past Chair of several AALS sections, including the Section for the Law School Dean and the Section on Institutional Advancement.
 She chaired the AALS Deans Forum Steering Committee during 2019 and also has served on the Membership Review Committee.